AshkanArabim/persian-word-extractor/README.md

 ## How to use:
 1. Create a file named 'source.txt' in root directory and paste source text inside.
 2. Run 'main.py'
-3. Choose between offline (sourced from 'source.txt') or online (builds a list of fa.wikipedia.org links from initial link) mode.
 4. Follow CLI instructions.
 5. Results will be written to 'output.txt' in root directory.

 **Feel free to tweak the code to suit your needs.**